Navigation

 202 N. Central Ave.

-Located inside the San Carlos Hotel in downtown Phoenix, Centrico’s extensive, well-executed margarita menu led it to being named the New Times’ Best Margaritas for 2023.
+Located inside the San Carlos Hotel in downtown Phoenix, Centrico has an extensive, well-executed margarita menu.
 Its selections include a sandia version with muddled watermelon, a spicy chipotle-infused take, a classically-Phoenix prickly pear rendition and a jamaica sipper that uses reposado tequila, triple sec, simple syrup, hibiscus and orange bitters.
 The bar also boasts an extensive list of agave spirits including tequilas, mezcal, sotol, raicilla and bacanora.

 Via Delosantos Mexican Food and Lounge